Mercy Starts Construction on Nation’s First Virtual Care Center

 “Telemedicine lets us provide the best possible care to people where and when they need it – even when patients wouldn’t otherwise have access to specialists, such as neurologists and pediatric cardiologists,” said Lynn Britton, Mercy president and CEO.
 “The center will bring together the nation’s best telehealth professionals to reach more patients, develop more telemedicine services and improve how we deliver virtual care through education and innovation.”

-The four-story, 120,000-square-foot center located in Chesterfield, Missouri, will open in 2015 and accommodate nearly 300 physicians, nurses, specialists, researchers and support staff.
+The four-story, 125,000-square-foot center located in Chesterfield, Missouri, will open in 2015 and accommodate more than 300 physicians, nurses, specialists, researchers and support staff.
 Care will be delivered 24/7 via audio, video and data connections to locations across Mercy as well as outside of Mercy through partnerships with other health care providers and large employers.
-Mercy estimates that the center will manage more than 3 million telehealth visits in the next five years.
 The center also will be a hub for advancing telemedicine through research and training.

-Representing an investment of approximately $50 million in development, the new facility will serve as the command center for all of Mercy’s telemedicine programs – a growing list that includes the nation’s largest single-hub electronic ICU (eICU) and features more than 75 other services, including:
+Representing an investment of $54 million, the new facility will serve as the command center for all of Mercy’s telemedicine programs – a growing list that includes the nation’s largest single-hub electronic intensive care unit (ICU) as well as the following: